SonaArora/ref-leak-identify-in-glusterfs/README1.md

 **4. How to use the script ?**

-The script ( link/to/the/script/) is used for analyzing the leaks.
-This is wrapped around by a shell script (link/to/wrapper/script) which will ask user for certain information and then run the stap script for doing its task.
+The stap script is used for analyzing the leaks.
+This is wrapped around by a shell script which will ask user for certain information and then run the stap script for doing its task.